RuneRost/Astro-RT/README.md

 Proposed numerical methods often suffer from high computational costs, dimensionality issues, or instability while traditional deep learning approaches often struggle with generalization across discretizations and parameter settings, as well as stability in high-dimensional PDE problems.

 To address these shortcomings, we employ Neural Operators, to develop surrogate models for simulating radiative transfer.
 We present two Neural Operator–based surrogate models for three-dimensional radiative transfer, achieving significant speedups while maintaining high accuracy.
-We employ a specific class of Neural Operators known as the [Fourier Neural Operator](https://arxiv.org/abs/2010.08895) (FNO) and combines it with a [U-Net](https://arxiv.org/abs/1505.04597) architecture, following the approach chosen in [Gege Wen et al., 2022](https://arxiv.org/abs/2109.03697).
+These are based on a specific class of Neural Operators known as the [Fourier Neural Operator](https://arxiv.org/abs/2010.08895) (FNO) that is combined it with a [U-Net](https://arxiv.org/abs/1505.04597) architecture, following the approach chosen in [Gege Wen et al., 2022](https://arxiv.org/abs/2109.03697).

 <p align="center">
   <img src="plots/U-FNO-Fig.png" alt=" " width="1000">